amarefi/diverse_video_captioning/README.md

 ========
 + python 3
 + tensorflow 2.1
-+ Microsoft COCO evaluation library [cocolink](https://github.com/tylin/coco-caption)
++ Microsoft COCO evaluation library [link](https://github.com/tylin/coco-caption) (use cocoeval.py and pycocoevalcap folder in the same address as capsc13XX.py files)
++

 how to use the code
 ========